rehierl/abstract-properties/16-x-tree-encodings/_remarks.md

 - level values are absolute

 in regards to the level-based encoding
-- Note the similarity with rank-based algorithms, which is because the
+- Note the similarity with rank-based algorithms, which is
-- current node, assuming all is in order, always is a child to one of
+- because the current node, assuming all is in order, always
-- the nodes in the current rooted path.
-(More detailed explanations will
+- is a child to one of the nodes in the current rooted path.
-- follow eventually).
+- detailed explanations will follow eventually

 # meta, next-level